If you have diabetes, you are at high risk for heart attack and stroke.

 Ask your health care provider these questions:

-Take action now to lower your risk for heart attack and stroke and other diabetes problems:
+Take action now to lower your risk of heart attack and stroke and other diabetes problems: